zkadish/over-quota-framework-mongodb/READM.md

 ### Build image and run docker container

 - Build the mongo docker image from the Dockerfile
-- $ docker build -t mongodb:skillup-app-mongodb . --no-cache <!-- --rm try this flag -->
+- $ docker build -t mongodb:skillup-app-service . --no-cache <!-- --rm try this flag -->

 - Run the image as a standalone container on localhost
-- $ docker run -v ${PWD}/mongo-data:/data/db -p 27020:27017 -it mongodb:skillup-app-mongodb bash
+- $ docker run --name skillup-app-db -v ${PWD}/mongo-data:/data/db -p 27020:27017 -it mongodb:skillup-app-service bash

 - Connect to the docker container via another terminal
-- $ docker exec -it {container-id} bash
+- $ docker exec -it skillup-app-db bash

 - Run the image as a container in a docker user defined network
-- $ docker run -v ${PWD}/mongo-data:/data/db -p 27020:27017 --network skillup-network -it mongodb:skillup-app-mongodb bash
+- $ docker run -v ${PWD}/mongo-data:/data/db -p 27020:27017 --network skillup-network -it mongodb:skillup-app-service bash

 - Start the mongo server in the background
 - $ mongod --bind_ip 0.0.0.0 &